fjord-framework/consumer/README.md

 ## How is the Fjord Consumer Deployed?

 It's possible to run the Fjord Consumer locally.
 However, the dockerized consumer is generally intended to be deployed with the entire Fjord infrastructure on AWS, which can be done without using any code in this repo.
-If you'd like to deploy the entire Fjord infrastructure, please see the [deploy](https://github.com/fjord-framework/deploy) repo.
+If you'd like to deploy the entire Fjord infrastructure on AWS using the Fjord CLI, please see the [cli repo](https://github.com/fjord-framework/cli).
 If you wish to test the consumer locally, please continue reading below.

 ## How is the Fjord Consumer Run Locally?